 Vietnam has a wide range of locally-made beers sold in bottles and cans including Saigon Beer, the country’s most popular brand, which is brewed and bottled in Ho Chi Minh City and widely available everywhere.
 Another cool beer experience for tourists is sampling bia hoi or fresh beer, dubbed “the drink of the masses” for its low alcohol content and cheap prices.

-I haven’t been to East Timor, Brunei and Myanmar yet, though East Timor and Brunei don’t have their own beers because they’re Islamic states.
-I’m hoping to visit Myanmar soon so that I can add their brews to this Southeast Asian Beer Map. 🙂
+I haven’t been to East Timor, Brunei and Myanmar yet, though I’ve read that East Timor and Brunei don’t have their own national beers.
+I’m hoping to visit Myanmar soon so that I can add their brews like Myanmar and Dagon Beer to my Southeast Asian Beer Map. 🙂